FFMG/neural-network/README.md

   * activation
     * Method: The actuation method, for example `sigmoid`.
     * alpha: The alpha value for the output layer activation function (e.g., for Leaky ReLU).
+  * ErrorCalculation::EvaluationConfig: An `ErrorCalculation::EvaluationConfig` struct to fine-tune error calculations (see below).
   * Output error calculation: The error calculation, for example, `ErrorCalculation::type::mse`.
 * learning_rate[=0.15]: The starting learning rate.
 * learning_rate_warmup[=0.0, 0.0]: